Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules/worldEvents/events/easter/README.md

 - **Egg Spawning**: Randomly spawns collectible eggs around players.
 - **Player Interaction**: Players can collect eggs using special tools.
 - **Starter Pack**: New participants receive a starter pack with tools and treats.
+- **Dynamic Egg Types**: Eggs come in three types: Spring, Chromashell, and Encrypted, each with unique mechanics and rewards.

 ## How It Works